emacsmirror/comint-histories/README.md

 `comint-histories--histories', then the new one will be added to the end of `comint-histories--histories' (giving it lowest selection precedence), and it's history file will be loaded if :persist is non-nil.
-Otherwise, if a history with name NAME does already exist in `comint-histories--histories' then it's settings will be updated to the new definition, but it's existing history ring will not be updated other than resizing it to the new :length."
+Otherwise, if a history with name NAME does already exist in `comint-histories--histories', then it's settings will be updated to the new definition, but it's existing history ring will not be updated other than resizing it to the new :length."
 ```

 #### comint-histories-search-history